 Rotary dimmer switches are some of the easiest to operate, and the GE Rotating Dimmer Switch is also budget-friendly.
 This single-pole switch is compatible with dimmable LED and CFL bulbs up to 150 watts and incandescent bulbs up to 600 watts, and all you have to do is turn the knob to dim or brighten the light.

-The GE dimmer switch actually comes with two different knobs—white and light almond—to match common fixture colors, and there are removable tabs for multi-gang installation.
-The knob rotates to turn your light on and off (there’s no push option), and some users report experiencing flickering when dimming certain bulbs to low levels.
+The GE dimmer switch actually comes with two different knobs—white and light almond—to match common fixture colors and removable tabs for multi-gang installation.
+The knob rotates to turn your light on and off (there’s no push option).
+However, some users report experiencing flickering when dimming certain bulbs to low levels.

 Best Rocker: Lutron Diva LED+ Dimmer Switch, Single-Pole or 3-Way